 On the way back we got caught in a bad traffic jam.
 The roads are so narrow and we were in a large bus - say no more.
 Eventually we got moving but Gilberto had to get out and 'direct' traffic at one stage.

-I include this road sign simply for the language; I found it quite intriguing.
+I found the language quite intriguing.
 It is a conglomeration of many languages reflecting the occupying nations over the millennia - it is made up of 60% Semitic (Arabic) and you can hear that clearly in the spoken language, 30% Roman/Latin and it incorporates words from other languages even creating new words as hybrids.
-Although most closely related to Arabic, the letters are written in Latin English which is the last adopted language - they were the last occupiers.
+Although most closely related to Arabic, the letters are written in Latin English which is the last adopted language - the Btritish were the last occupiers.
 What lies ahead for this feisty little island nation situated at the crossroads of many powerful nations is anyone's guess but it has a long and proud history.

 No comments: